epfl-ada/ada-2024-project-dynamictitans/README.md

 ## Abstract

 The existence of the *Transformers* movie franchise raises a curious question: how can films that critics pan become massive box office successes, while critically acclaimed gems sometimes struggle commercially?
-This project explores the divide between critical and financial success in cinema, aiming to uncover what drives these differences.
+This project explores the divide between critical and financial success in cinema - or what makes them over/underperform in general when their critics ratings should predict otherwise - aiming to uncover what drives these differences.
 We’ll examine correlations between IMDb ratings and box office revenue to reveal general trends and identify outliers.
 Using a range of methodologies, from time-based and genre-specific analyses to sentiment analysis on user reviews, we aim to uncover patterns across genres, timeframes, and film attributes.
 Our approach integrates dataset merging, inflation-adjusted revenue comparisons, outlier classification, distribution analysis, and advanced sentiment modeling to answer our research questions and provide insight into this complex relationship between critics and audiences.

 ---